In: Business 101, Clients, Legal,

 But in the meantime, I wanted to give you some language that you can use when you *are* saddling up to the table and sending something over to your client.
 I’ve found that oftentimes, this is the hardest part for people!
 So here’s what I usually say:

 Loved our call this morning!

-The client services agreement is fairly straightforward, and outlines what will happen in a variety of different what if scenarios, like should I get hit by a car mid-project, as well as when and how your intellectual property rights are released, and all sorts of other riveting information that covers both our butts.
-The statement of work is a supplemental document, governed by the master agreement, that lays out the scope of this project and what those terms are, and is also very handy in the event that we fall in love and you want to hire us again for more work—except next time, we won’t have to do all of this song and dance; we’ll just fill out a separate statement of work!
-Easy, right?
+The Master Client Service Agreement is fairly straightforward, and outlines what will happen in a variety of different what if scenarios, like should I get hit by a car mid-project, as well as when and how your intellectual property rights are released, and all sorts of other riveting information that outlines a number of what-if scenarios.
+The Statement of Work is a supplemental document, governed by the Master Agreement, that lays out the scope of this specific project and is also very handy in the event that we fall in love and you want to hire us again for more work—except next time, we won’t have to do all of this song and dance; we’ll just fill out a separate statement of work!
+Easy peasy.
 And finally, the invoice is fairly self-explanatory. 😉 As we discussed, 50% is due upon booking, so I’ll keep my eyes open for that.

 Let me know if you have any questions about any of the above.
 Happy to walk you through it if you’d like!

 Once signed off on all three, please do shoot me an email back to confirm.

 Notice that instead of “contract,” I do tend to refer to it as an “agreement,” which tends to feel softer.

 Furthermore, there seems to be a lot of conflation of proposals and contracts, but when fully fleshed out, I want to make it clear that these are two entirely separate documents.
 The contract shouldn’t be the first time a client is seeing a price tag—and with twenty sections in an agreement, like mine, you risk scaring away a potential client before they’ve even gotten on board.